 Hosting Your Own VPN on a VPS

 You may want to create your own VPS with an OpenVPN installation and obfuscation.
-I recommend using a reliable VPS like Digital Ocean.
-You can purchase their $5 per month plan, choose the server in Singapore, and see my article How To Set Your Own VPN.
+I recommend using a reliable VPS like Vultr.
+You can install OpenVPN using a “one click” interface, and they have servers in Asia, and see my article How To Set Up Your Own VPN.

 Once you have the VPN set-up, you can then install a SSL tunnel:

 You can make you OpenVPN traffic virtually indistinguishable from regular SSL traffic by tunnelling it through SSL, because Deep Packet Inspection cannot penetrate this addition layer of encryption.

 Note that using a SSL tunnel will slow down your internet connections.